thelastpickle/cassandra-medusa/README.md

 ```

-Display informations on the latest backup
+Display information on the latest backup
 -----------------------------------------
 ```
 $ medusa report-last-backup --help